-- 12. If Town Board wants changes to the amendment, it refers the amendment back to Plan Commission for reconsideration (a second public hearing is optional, can be triggered at Plan Commission or Board discretion). - 13.
-Plan Commission reconsiders, votes again on resolution, can recommend approval with no changes, approval with changes, or can vote against the resolution.
+- 12. If the Town Board approves the ordinance by majority vote, the Comprehensive Plan amendment is adopted.
+At the same meeting, the Town may be prepared to vote in support of the proposed land use change. - 13.
+The Town notifies Jefferson County and adjacent jurisdictions about the plan amendment (and zoning change, if approved). - 14.
+If Town Board wants changes to the amendment, it refers the amendment back to the Plan Commission for reconsideration (a second public hearing is optional, can be triggered at Plan Commission or Board discretion). - 15.
+The Plan Commission reconsiders, votes again on resolution, and can recommend approval with no changes, approval with changes, or can vote against the resolution.

-If the Plan Commission resolution fails to win a majority vote the request is denied and no further action is taken.
+If the Plan Commission resolution fails to win a majority vote, the request is denied, and no further action is taken.